WentseChen/xsj01.github.io/_pages/about.md

 Prior to joining Georgia Tech, I finished my M.S at Massachusetts Institute of Technology and B.S at Peking University.
 In summer 2020, I interned at Uber ATG on self-driving car research.

-You can reach me at xsj AT gatech DOT edu.

 Education
 ======